 The Canadian Restricted Firearms Safety Course (CRFSC) provides basic training to those who wish to possess restricted firearms.
 The CFSC is a prerequisite for taking the CRFSC.

-Yes, they are freely available to download here.
+Yes, there are some older versions of the manuals available to download here.
 However, you must use a print version when taking the course (electronic devices are not allowed in the classroom).

 No. We accept students with all levels of experience.